 The Rising Spending Power of APA Consumers and why it Matters to US Brands

-In light of Asia Society’s recent kickoff of its ninth Diversity Leadership Forum and Best Employer Awards Ceremony on May 24th and 25th, Admerasia’s recent report titled, “Paying Premium: Aspiring, Affluent and Asian” offers a concise perspective on the staggering spending power of the Asian Pacific American (APA) consumer demographic—and why it should matter to U.S. brands.
+In light of Asia Society’s recent kickoff of its ninth Diversity Leadership Forum and Best Companies Awards Ceremony on May 24th and 25th, Admerasia’s recent report titled, “Paying Premium: Aspiring, Affluent and Asian” offers a concise perspective on the staggering spending power of the Asian Pacific American (APA) consumer demographic—and why it should matter to U.S. brands.

 “Paying Premium” argues that while brands tend to focus their multicultural marketing on the populous Hispanic and African American groups, they must not overlook the spending power per capita of cultural groups.
 The article states: